"

 Fillet Joints and Terminology

-The fillet weld has a weld face and weld toes just like groove welds.
-The location and measurement of these features are just the same.
-The weld toes are where weld metal intersects base metal, and the weld face is the visible surface of the weld.
-However, because there is no edge preparation and (ideally) no root opening, joint penetration, and root penetration are not treated separately, and the terms are often used interchangeably.
-Fillet welds do not necessarily need to have deep penetration to be strong, as long as the penetration extends into the joint root at all it is considered sufficient.
+Just like groove welds, the fillet weld has a weld face and weld toes.
+The location and measurement of these features are the same: The weld toes are where weld metal intersects base metal, and the weld face is the visible surface of the weld.
+However, because there is no edge preparation and (ideally) no root opening, joint penetration and root penetration are not treated separately—in fact, the terms are often used interchangeably.

+Fillet welds do not necessarily need to have deep penetration to be strong, and if the penetration extends into the joint root at all it is considered sufficient.
 Unlike groove welds, fillet welds are not ever intended to have complete joint penetration.
-So they are not considered to have a root face or root toes.
+Therefore they are not considered to have a root face or root toes.

-Fillet Welds and Sizing
+Fillet Weld Sizing

-However, the weld throat complicates matters.
-The actual throat is the actual measurement from the weld root to the weld face, however, just like with groove welds, any convexity at the weld face is not considered an effective part of the weld.
-If the weld is concave, both the actual throat and effective throat are reduced.
+The actual throat is the actual measurement from the weld root to the weld face.
+Just like with groove welds, any convexity at the fillet weld face is not considered an effective part of the weld.
+And if the weld is concave, both the actual throat and effective throat are reduced.
 This reduces the effective size of the weld, even if the legs are the correct size.
-Effective throat is a measurement from the weld root, to the face of the theoretical right triangle inscribed on the weld cross-section, so it excludes any convexity at the weld face.
-Effective throat cannot be measured without some sort of destructive testing on the weld joint, rendering it useless for service.
-Because of this, the theoretical throat is used to measure fillet welds in production.
-Theoretical throat is a measurement from the beginning of the joint root (as it was prior to welding) to the face of the theoretical triangle within the welds profile, once again excluding any convexity.

 Attributions